-2.2.1.3 The towing line components shall have a minimum breaking strength of at least 2,2 times the maximum towing pull as measured during the full scale trials (refer to 2.3).
+2.2.1.3 The towing line components shall have a minimum breaking strength of at least 2,2 times the maximum towing pull.

 2.2.1.4 In case of escort service of oil tankers and/or oil recovery vessels, supply vessels, ships intended for the carriage of explosives and inflammable cargoes, the requirements of 11.1.3, Part VIII "Systems and Piping" shall be complied with.